-Bapineuzumab is an experimental, humanized monoclonal antibody that binds to β-amyloid and is being studied as a potential therapy to delay the progression of Alzheimer’s disease in patients with mild to moderate cases of the condition.
-Alzheimer’s disease is a chronic neurodegenerative disorder that results in a progressive decline in cognitive functions including memory, decision-making and language and ultimately leads to death.
-Bapineuzumab has received fast-track designation from the USFDA, which means that it may receive expedited approval in certain circumstances, in recognition of its potential to address the significant unmet needs of patients with Alzheimer’s disease.
-The drug is being developed by Elan, Pfizer, and Johnson and Johnson.
+Solanezumab is an experimental, humanized monoclonal antibody that binds to beta-amyloid.
+It is being studied as a potential therapy to delay the progression of Alzheimer’s disease.
+This disease is a chronic neurodegenerative disorder that results in a progressive decline in cognitive functions including memory, decision-making and language and ultimately leads to death.
+The drug is being developed by Eli Lilly & Company.

 Solanezumab is a humanized monoclonal antibody that binds to soluble monomeric forms of beta-amyloid allowing it to be cleared before it clumps together to form beta-amyloid plaques.
 If beta-amyloid plays an important role in the formation of the amyloid plaques seen in the brains of patients with Alzheimer’s disease, as is hypothesized, then solanezumab could be a potential treatment for this high unmet medical need.